An Education in Alcoholism: The College Drinking Culture

 Seeking treatment seems like a daunting task.
 But here at Alta Mira, we are ready to give you the help you need, and start you out on your journey to recovery.
 Greek life might have been where your alcoholism started, but that’s not where it has to end.

-Alta Mira offers comprehensive residential treatment for alcohol addiction as well as co-occurring mental health disorders.
+Alta Mira offers comprehensive residential treatment for alcoholism as well as co-occurring mental health disorders.
 Contact us to learn more about our renowned Bay Area programs and how we can help you or your loved one start the journey toward recovery.